-The Tongass National Forest is a “wondrous world of mountains, ice fields, tidewater glaciers, rock-ribbed fjords, coastal brown bears, bald eagles,” with “mighty conifers up to 10 feet in diameter and 800 years old,” wearing “long beards of lichen and moss” that “drip with rain.”
-John Muir was among the early advocates for preserving it.
+John Muir was among the early advocates for preserving this “wondrous world of mountains, ice fields, tidewater glaciers, rock-ribbed fjords, coastal brown bears, bald eagles,” with “mighty conifers up to 10 feet in diameter and 800 years old,” wearing “long beards of lichen and moss” that “drip with rain.”
 Teddy Roosevelt declared it a national forest — America’s largest, at 17 million acres — in 1907.

 To understand why, we have to go back to the late 1990s.
 For years, the U.S. Forest Service had not only allowed but encouraged logging and mining in America’s national forests.
 More than 100 million acres of national forests — more than half the total acreage — had been developed.

-The state Public Interest Research Groups (PIRGs) — which had not yet spun off their environmental campaigns to form Environment America and the affiliated state environmental groups — went to work to protect the nation’s remaining wild forests.
+The state Public Interest Research Groups (PIRGs) — which had not yet spun off their environmental campaigns to form Environment America, Environment America Research & Policy Center and the affiliated state environmental groups — went to work to protect the nation’s remaining wild forests.
 Our bedrock principle?
 If a place is still wild, it should stay that way.
 No more roads, no more logging; let wild places, such as the large swaths of the Tongass that have stood untouched for hundreds of years, remain undeveloped for hundreds more.
 Or longer.

 In January 2001, we won.
 The Clinton administration created the Roadless Area Conservation Rule, effectively ending road-building, logging, mining and drilling on 58.5 million acres of wild land — including 9.2 million acres within the Tongass.

 In the years that followed, opponents and supporters of the Roadless Rule clashed in the courts, in state legislatures and in Washington, D.C.
 Legal challenges delayed the implementation of the rule by nearly two years; then, the Bush administration attempted to replace it with a weaker substitute, and temporarily exempted the Tongass from its protections.
 Supporters of the Roadless Rule went to court, got the original rule reinstated and the Tongass protected.
 The state of Alaska appealed the latter decision all the way to the Supreme Court (which ultimately declined to hear the case).
-Meanwhile, conservation-minded members of Congress sought to pass legislation to give the Roadless Rule the full force of law.
+Environment America Research & Policy Center’s affiliates in Arizona, Florida and Pennsylvania produced a series of reports titled “Worth More Wild,” which urged states not to seek exemptions from the Roadless Rule.
+Meanwhile, conservation-minded members of Congress sought to pass legislation to give the rule the full force of law.